datonex/visit-zimbabwe/README.md

     - Name is required to continue submition
     - Email field is required and has to be in the correct format.
     - Text field has to contain at least two characters.
-    - terms and conditions have to be agreeed and clicked on
+    - terms and conditions have to be ticked
     - When 'Submit' is clicked (given all fields have been filled out) the form will be sent

 - ### The Image grid